bids-standard/bids-extensions/docs/guide.md

 BEPs have grown the specification to include beyond MRI as well as new techniques, and files types and descriptors.
-A list of completed BEPS can be seen [here](https://bids.neuroimaging.io/get_involved.html#completed-beps) and a list of proposed/on going BEPs can be found [here]https://bids.neuroimaging.io/get_involved.html#extending-the-bids-specification)
+A list of completed BEPS can be seen [here](https://bids.neuroimaging.io/get_involved.html#completed-beps) and a list of proposed/ongoing BEPs can be found [here]https://bids.neuroimaging.io/get_involved.html#extending-the-bids-specification)